Enhancing Video Large Language Models with Structured Multi-Video Collaborative Reasoning: Method

 \subsubsection{Framework overview}

-Our multi-video collaborative reasoning framework is illustrated in Figure~\ref{fig:framework}.
-First, the Video Structuring Module is introduced in Sec.~\ref{sec:represent} to get the structured video representation.
-Based on the obtained video structure, we design the Graph Fusion Module in Sec.~\ref{sec:graph_fusion} to fuse the structure information and select useful related videos' information to the resulting graph tokens.
-Finally, we arrange all graph, visual, and text tokens according to our designed multi-video reasoning prompt and send them to the large language model.
+Our multi-video collaborative reasoning framework is illustrated in Fig.~\ref{fig:framework}.
+First, the Video Structuring Module is introduced in Sec.~\ref{sec:represent} to obtain the structured video representation.
+Based on the obtained video structure, we design the Graph Fusion Module in Sec.~\ref{sec:graph_fusion} to fuse the structured video representation and convert useful related videos' information to the resulting graph tokens.
+Finally, we arrange all the graph, visual, and text tokens according to our designed multi-video reasoning prompt and send them to the large language model.